-In this study, we used three different mass spectrometers: an Exactive Plus EMR Orbitrap instrument modified with a selection quadrupole and a surface-induced dissociation device, 37 a Synapt HDMS Q-IM-TOF instrument, and a Solarix XR 15T FT-ICR instrument.
+In this protocol, we demonstrate our approach using three different mass spectrometers: an Exactive Plus EMR Orbitrap instrument modified with a selection quadrupole and a surface-induced dissociation device56, a Synapt 'G1' HDMS Q-IM-TOF instrument and a Solarix XR 15T FT-ICR instrument.
 We chose to use three instruments from different vendors to demonstrate that the OBE method is suitable for coupling with instruments from multiple vendors such as these or others.
-In each case, the instrument was tuned to maximize desolvation and transmission of the ions of interest.
-Tune settings for the Exactive Plus EMR instrument are provided in Table 1, and tune settings for the Synapt and Solarix instrument can be found in Table S2.
-The Synapt instrument was fitted with a Speedivalve to increase the backing pressure and assist in desolvation and transmission of large m/z ions as described by Sobott et al. The source regions of all three instruments were tuned to assist with desolvation by adjusting the source temperature, ESI gas, and the in-source collision voltage.
+In each case, the instrument is tuned to maximize desolvation and transmission of the ions of interest.
+Tune settings for the Exactive Plus EMR instrument are provided in the table below: